Chunking — The Root of Habits

 This process within our brains is a three-step loop.
 First, there is a cue, a trigger that tells your brain to go into automatic mode and which habit to use.
 Then there is the routine, which can be physical or mental or emotional.
 Finally, there is a reward, which helps your brain figure out if this particular loop is worth remembering for the future: Over time, this loop—cue, routine, reward; cue, routine, reward—becomes more and more automatic.
 The cue and reward become intertwined until a powerful sense of anticipation and craving emerges.
 Eventually… a habit is born.

 When a habit emerges, the brain stops fully participating in decision making.
 It stops working so hard, or diverts focus to other tasks.
 So unless you deliberately fight a habit—unless you find new routines—the pattern will unfold automatically.

 We know that a habit cannot be eradicated—it must, instead, be replaced.
 And we know that habits are most malleable when the Golden Rule of habit change is applied: If we keep the same cue and the same reward, a new routine can be inserted.
 But that’s not enough.
 For a habit to stay changed, people must believe change is possible.
 And most often, that belief only emerges with the help of a group.

 Habits never really disappear.
 They’re encoded into the structures of our brain, and that’s a huge advantage for us, because it would be awful if we had to relearn how to drive after every vacation.
 The problem is that your brain can’t tell the difference between bad and good habits, and so if you have a bad one, it’s always lurking there, waiting for the right cues and rewards.”

 Still curious?
-Read The Power of Habit: Why We Do What We Do in Life and Business and check out this article further exploring habits.
+Read The Power of Habit: Why We Do What We Do in Life and Business.